ghoulcauldron/cactus-makes-perfect/README.md

 ### Mailtrap QA Test Plan

 #### Purpose
-To verify the full end-to-end invite and verification system works using Mailtrap’s sandbox environment before switching to SendGrid in production.
+To verify the full end-to-end invite and verification system works using Mailtrap’s sandbox environment before switching to Mailgun in production.

 #### Steps
 1. **Seed test users**